alessia-cyber/BTLO-THM-LETSDEFEND-CYBERDEFENDERS/lab02/THM-SOC_L1_Alert_Triage/README.md

 - Simulated SOC dashboard provided by TryHackMe.

-## Learning Objectives
+## Skills Acquired

-- Understand the core concepts of events vs. alerts;
+- Understood the core concepts of events vs. alerts;
-- Understand the alert properties;
+- Understoodd the alert properties;
-- Develop a systematic triage methodology for L1 analysts;
+- Developed a systematic triage methodology for L1 analysts;
-- Navigate and utilize a SOC dashboard for initial investigation;
+- Navigated and utilize a SOC dashboard for initial investigation;
-- Map out the complete alert lifecycle.
+- Mapped out the complete alert lifecycle.

 ## Triage Workflow and Process